pixielabs/balrog/README.md

 to your gem file, along with the omniauth gem for your chosen [provider](https://github.com/omniauth/omniauth/wiki/List-of-Strategies).

+**n.b.
+You also need to add the `omniauth-rails_csrf_protection` gem to your Gemfile.**
+This is required to protect your app from Cross-Site Request Forgery.
+For more information see the [omniauth wiki page](https://github.com/omniauth/omniauth/wiki/Resolving-CVE-2015-9284) on CVE-2015-9284.

 In `config/initializers/balrog.rb`, call `config.set_omniauth` in the setup block.
 `.set_omniauth` takes the same arguments as the `OmniAuth::Builder#provider` [method](https://github.com/omniauth/omniauth#getting-started),